Ultra Stereo

-Ultra Stereo is a cinema sound system that was developed in 1984 by chief engineer Jack Cashin.
+Ultra Stereo, stylized as ULTRA★STEREO, is a cinema sound system that was developed in 1984 by chief engineer Jack Cashin.

 It was a 4/2/4 photographic sound encoding and decoding procedure compatible with (and using the same technical basic structure, with identical sound quality as) its competitor Dolby Stereo Matrix.

 Implementation

 Four channels of information (Left, Center, Right and Surround) were matrix-encoded into two optical soundtracks on 35 mm theatrical release prints, occupying the same area of the film which previously held the monophonic soundtrack.
 The matrix-encoded track was decoded by the cinema processor in the theater during exhibition.

 History

 Ultra Stereo Labs (USL), which had been concentrating on the manufacture of sound equipment for studio screening rooms, was drawn into the exhibition-end of the business.
 The company developed a cinema processor, and over the next several years kept improving it and eventually placed the processor in theaters.
 Specifically, the USL cinema processor achieved greater channel separation than had been possible up to that time.
 Ultra Stereo Labs was awarded a Technical Achievement Award from the Academy of Motion Picture Arts and Sciences in 1984, for making improvements in film sound.

 Soon after, USL also became involved in encoding movie soundtracks.
 Since they had been manufacturing studio equipment for quite some time, people asked the company to develop encoding equipment for making print masters.
-Films encoded in Ultra Stereo can be also decoded on Dolby Cinema processors, as it was designed to be compatible with Dolby Stereo (using A-Type noise reduction) prints.
+Films encoded in Ultra Stereo can also be decoded on Dolby Cinema processors, as it was designed to be compatible with Dolby Stereo (using A-Type noise reduction) prints.

 In October 2016, Ultra Stereo was acquired by QSC, LLC.